mobangjack/java-ocr/README.txt

-To build project with Maven:

-   mvn clean install

-Attention:  This library in under heavy refactoring right now - you may have difficulty to recognise it next day
+JavaOCR is pure java image processing library with focus on OCR.
+As this is pure java and does not use AWT code it is suitable for android.
+JavaOCR os split in several modules.

 Module overview

 core - core image processing stuff (images over linear arrays, some basic filters,
-        image slicing and traversal code) plugins - separated plugin modules (awt - utilises AWT routines for image processing, fir - FIR filtering, moment - invariant moments computation) tools - SWING Applications and demonstrators,  currently in bad shape
+       image slicing and traversal code) plugins - separated plugin modules (awt - utilises AWT routines for image processing, fir - FIR filtering, moment - invariant moments computation, cluster analysis) demos - usage demos, focused on android with complete roundtrip (sample acquisition, training, recognition)

-Android support

-All modulles not utlising AWT are suitable for use on android

-To create an Eclipse 3.6 project for the android demo:
-File -> New -> Android project
-	Create project from existing source
-	Location: browse to trunk/demos/android
-	select a build target
-In Package Explorer, Right-click the project -> Properties
-	Java build path -> Source
-	Link Source: Browse to trunk/core/src/main/java ; for Folder Name, enter javaocr-core Link Source: Browse to trunk/plugins/moment/src/main/java ; for Folder Name, enter javaocr-plugin-moment Remove trunk/core/src/main/java/net/sourceforge/javaocr/scanner/*.java, these deprecated classes are not Android-compatible In Package Explorer, right-click the project -> Android tools -> Fix project properties Project -> Clean -> OcrDemo (or your project name) Now, you should be able to right-click the project and Run as an Android Application.
+Legacy code

+Some code is orphaned and never reached release quality.
+This code is moved into legacy subdirectory.
+If you like to adopt and improve it - you are welcome.